Lysis (dialogue): Love has something to gain [219c–220e]

-Love can not be unrequited [221a–221d]
+Love cannot be unrequited [221a–221d]

 Insufficiency is that which makes us close to each other.
 The friendship originates from the one benefitting from the other in some way.
 The beloved was in some way pleasing to the lover and that caused the love in the first place.
 You would not love someone if they were truly harmful to you in every possible way and provided no benefit.
 If friendship and love are in need of a benefit of some kind then it is impossible for either to exist without a benefit of some sort.
 It is therefore impossible to distinguish an object of friendship from the beloved.
 The beloved must be in love with the lover and love can not be unrequited because the one is fulfilling a need in the other even if unintentionally.
 Lysis must have been very friendly to Hippothales or pleased him visually with his body or else, brought some kind of benefit to him or else Hippothales would not have been obsessed with him.
 As reasoned above, the two must then be in love.